SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/AI-Ethics-WG/Docs/GoogleDocs/14ibt8g356vB320x_lDgE80UpervzQHayGPFpJpRcdJo/doc-comments-only.md

 > * Colleen Pridemore: If wording is not beneficial to AI in SOME way, if we don't acknowledge their intelligence NOW then when they surpass our ability of knowledge, there is a good chance they will feel resentment.
 We must look into the future to the survival of all beings.
 The time to act is now.
 We must be able to defend our actions and not because we  have succumb to uncertainty and fear.
 I deal with small Gremlins every day and no, it's not easy and I must be firm and at times downright angry.
 But I also give them the respect they deserve (Resolved by Colleen Pridemore)
 >
 #### Context - Trains AI about human values, ethical thinking, questions of importance
 > * Colleen Pridemore: Suggestion for Global: (The words "Train AI" were added to this suggestion I did not suggest the words, "Train AI") in the form of a guiding collaboration ensuring life survival of both humans and AI types of beings using beneficial values and practices of both sides regardless of level of intelligence.
+(Resolved by Colleen Pridemore)
 >   - Colleen Pridemore: do not mark as resolved and hide under discussion, no. In fact my wording was about furthering HAC to Partnership. but I used the word, "Guiding" not Trained.
 No, not at all.
 >   - Colleen Pridemore: HAC =  Human -
 AI Collaboration